 Once you get your license back, you will likely find that you have much higher car insurance rates.
-They can be double, triple, and even quadruple what you are used to paying, that is, if you can find car insurance at all.
+They can be double, triple, and even quadruple what you are used to paying, that is, if you can find car insurance.
 Even with perfect driving after the DUI, you can expect your insurance rates to stay high for at least three to five years.
 Think that you are safe because you managed to avoid a conviction?
 Think again.
 Some companies will drop your insurance immediately upon DUI arrest.

-You didn’t think you could just drive your car home did you?
+You didn’t think you could drive your car home did you?
 If you get a DUI, your car will likely be towed when the police take you to jail.
 Want the car back?
 Expect to pay at least $100, if not more.
 Towing companies add fees every day the car is held at the towing yard.
 Typically companies also require a cash payment to retrieve the vehicle.
 Wait too long to get the car?
-The towing company will likely auction it off after about a month, keeping the proceeds of the sale to pay off the cost of the tow and storage.
+The towing company will likely auction it off after about a month, keeping the sale proceeds to pay off the cost of the tow and storage.

 Financial costs are often a small price to pay for a DUI.
 DUIs can also cost you the respect of loved ones, can ruin marriages and can impact custody cases.
-The choice to drink and drive can cost you money, your job, and respect.
+Choosing to drink and drive can cost you money, your job, and respect.
 It can also cost you your life.
 Before you drink and drive, consider the costs.
 The cab home is probably cheaper.

 How a DUI Affects Car Insurance Premiums